 Use the pragma Restrictions to prevent the inadvertent use of unsafe language constructs.
 In particular, use pragma Restrictions (No_Use_Of_Pragma => Assume) to prevent the use of pragma Assume.

-a manual review process must be used to verify the consistency and truthfulness of any such properties.
+Require manual review to verify the consistency and truthfulness of any property introduced by pragma Assume.

 Carefully scrutinize any code that refers to a program unit explicitly designated to provide unchecked operations.